hpesoj/neo-types/README.md

     v.reserve(count);
     emplace_back_n(v, count, neo::undefined);

-> Note: We have to be careful to `reserve` space in the vector, and construct the values in-place using `emplace_back`, as not calling `reserve` with sufficient space, using `push_back`, or calling the `std::vector` constructor would cause the `undefined` Neo values to be copied, and copying undefined values is undefined behaviour.
+> Note: We have to be careful to `reserve` space in the vector, and construct the values in-place using `emplace_back`, as not calling `reserve` with sufficient space, using `push_back`, or calling the `std::vector` constructor would cause the `neo::undefined` Neo values to be copied, and copying undefined values is undefined behaviour.

 ## Known Issues